K-Scorpio/scorpiosec/content/en/posts/HTB-EscapeTwo.md

 > We are provided credentials to start on this box for the following account: **Username:** rose **Password:** KxEPkKe6R8su.

+EscapeTwo is an assumed-breach Active Directory scenario.
+Using the initial credentials, we identify a file containing database access credentials.
+These are leveraged to enable and abuse `xp_cmdshell`, providing remote command execution and an initial foothold on the system.

+Post-exploitation enumeration reveals additional credentials stored within an application configuration file, allowing lateral movement to a second domain user.
+Utilizing BloodHound for privilege path analysis, we identified that this account possess the `WriteOwner` rights over a service account.
+By abusing this misconfiguration, we take over the service account which we use to exploit the ESC4 attack path, resulting in full administrative access.

 ## Scanning

 ```